Aaron Hicks Player Props: Yankees vs. Guardians

 Aaron Hicks At The Plate

-- Hicks has gotten a hit in five of 18 games this season (27.8%), with multiple hits twice.
+- Hicks has gotten a hit in five of 19 games this year (26.3%), with multiple hits twice.

-- He has not hit a home run in his 18 games this season.
+- In 19 games played this year, he has not hit a home run.

-- He has scored at least one run three times this season (16.7%), including one multi-run game.
+- He has scored at least once three times this year (15.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.